-In choosing a solid deck structure with a clear channel width of $38.1 \text{ m} - 25^{\circ}$), the Department realizes that this will be a very heavy span.
-In fact it is currently estimated that these leaves will be the second heaviest in the DOT's inventory.
-As mentioned in the opening to this paper, the site is under laid by a layer of peat over layers of sand, capstone and finally limestone bedrock at an elevation of approximately -22 meters (-75').
-To support these loads as well as ship impact, a total of 10, 1.8 m (6') diameter caissons will be drilled down to the bedrock layer and socketed approximately 3.0 m (10') into the rock.
+In choosing a solid deck structure with a clear channel width of 38.1 m (125'), the Department realized that this would be a very heavy span.
+In fact, it was estimated that these leaves would be the second heaviest in the DOT's inventory.
+As mentioned in the opening to this paper, the site is underlaid by a layer of peat over layers of sand, capstone and finally limestone bedrock at an elevation of approximately -22 meters (-75').
+To support these loads, as well as ship impact, a total of 10, 1.8 m (6') diameter drilled shafts will be drilled down to the bedrock layer and socketed approximately 2.5 m (8.20') into the rock at each bascule pier.